9/16/20253 min readBy Anand

 • If you need structured, consistent, branded outputs and have ML expertise in-house, fine-tuning can add value.

-• For long-term enterprise AI roadmaps, plan for both, with RAG as the foundation and fine-tuning layered in for high-value, specialized applications.
+• For long-term enterprise AI development services roadmaps, plan for both, with RAG as the foundation and fine-tuning layered in for high-value, specialized applications.

 At Intellectyx, we help enterprises navigate these trade-offs, design scalable architectures, and implement AI solutions that are secure, compliant, and outcome-driven.